nimbly/Syndicate/README.md

 A publisher is an instance that sends (aka publishes) messages to a known location.
 The message contains all information the publisher needs to know including the topic, name, or destination URL of the message, the payload of the message, and if the integration supports it, headers and attributes.

-Once the message has been published, the integration chosen *may* return an acknowledgement like an ID.
+Once the message has been published, the integration chosen *may* return an acknowledgement like an ID or receipt of some sort.

 Please refer to the [**Supported integrations**](#supported-integrations) for detailed information on what publisher integrations are available.